stepps00/green-data/source/README.md

-## Name: Australian Government - Department of the Environment and Energy
+Australian Government - Department of the Environment and Energy
 ### Description: Department of the Environment and Energy's Open Data Portal
 **Prefix**: `au_capad`